OHDSI/TheBookOfOhdsi/SoftwareValidity.md

 ## Summary

+\BeginKnitrBlock{rmdsummary}
-\BeginKnitrBlock{rmdsummary}<div class="rmdsummary">- An observational study should be implemented as an automated script that executes the entire analysis, from data in the CDM to the results, to ensure reproducibility and transparency.
+- An observational study should be implemented as an automated script that executes the entire analysis, from data in the CDM to the results, to ensure reproducibility and transparency.

 - Custom study code should adhere to best programming practices, including abstraction, encapsulation, clear naming, and code reuse.